 Results, Conclusions, Discussion of Findings

 The findings and interpretations were differentiated in this article.
 The results were shown by the written answers that were provided by the parents.
 The results showed that parents played a vital role in the management of pain with their child.
 Some parents feared that their child would associate the pain with them if they were present during the procedures.
 Parents from both the control group and the intervention group stated common barriers experienced in the pain care, including lack of knowledge of how to help, being in the way, the attitudes of the staff, being told to leave during the procedure, and complications that could go wrong.
-The interpretations were explained in the fact that every parent has a different view on the level of involvement that the parent has.
+The interpretations were explained in the fact that every parent has a different view on the level of involvement of each parentthat the parent .
 Some parents believed that involvement meant just understanding the expected plan of care for the infant, while others believed it was having physical contact with the infant during the painful procedures.
 A new model was developed with this research by the researchers that describes and explains the actual and potential trajectories for parent involvement.
 The implication for nursing in this research explains how important it is for nurses to play an active role in educating the parents on how vital it is for them to take part in their child’s pain management.
 These results could apply to all parents when any of their children are in pain, even outside of the hospital setting.
 It is suggested that further studies and research is needed to understand more about the parents’ involvement and to expand on the suggested trajectory model that was created and to possibly create a new explanatory model (Franck, Oulton, & Bruce, 2011).

 Overall evaluation of research report

 This article was well-written, organized, and made sense.
 Each different category was separated in this article and labeled.
 The categories went in chronological order as to how the research was performed and then interpreted.
 The limitations and errors did not decrease the usefulness of this research.
 This article should be used in nursing practice.
+Why?
+I would have liked a little more detail in this section.
+Elaborate and you need to be more compelling.
+This is an important topic in nursing.
 Sometimes parents are scared to be involved in the pain management of their children, so it is important that nurses educate the parents on how being involved can make a difference to the child.
 This article is good because the research method and results are credible.
 The participants and their responses remained confidential.

 References